dsfx3d/vue-router-middleware-plugin/docs/api/context.md

 ## Adding custom properties

-From the example above, we are appearently adding a property `visits` to the middleware context.
-Goto [options](options/) for more.
+In the above example, we appearently add a property `visits` to the middleware context.
+Goto [Helper Functions](helpers.html#functions) for more.